 Ultimately, a film should do just that, inspire discussion.
 After talking about it we handled the scenery depicted effectively and continued having a good time that evening!

 My dream city should be enriched by many green spaces.
-Furthermore, it should be clean, have good air and offer me a lot of relaxation.
+Furthermore, it should be clean, have good air and offers me a lot of relaxation.
 I define my relaxation according to paths on which I can take long walks.

 There are cities that immediately fall off the grid for me.
 First and foremost, cities the size of Berlin or Hamburg.
 Unless I am convinced of the opposite, I cannot imagine living or working in large cities like these.
 They are too dusty for me, noisy, restless, and the journey to work is often too long.
 In summer the air stands in the narrow gorges of houses.
 And to get into green freedom and rural tranquillity a long way is necessary.